Duties of the County Commissioners

 Kathryn Focke (Democrat) is currently serving her first term as County Commissioner.
 She was elected in November of 2020.

-After graduating from high school in Atwood, KS, she was the first in her family to attend and graduate from college, and is a proud KSU alumna.
-Ms. Focke’s substantial community service contributions include serving as a co-founder and current board member of Common Table, and helps with meal preparation and distribution at the community meals.
-She helped to establish the FIT Closet and has worked with the KSU Food Recovery Team.
+After graduating from high school in Atwood, KS, she was the first in her family to attend and graduate from college and is a proud KSU alumna.
+Ms. Focke’s substantial community service contributions include serving as a co-founder and current board member of Common Table, where she also helps with meal preparation and distribution at the community meals.
+She also helped to establish the FIT Closet and has worked with the KSU Food Recovery Team.

 Kathryn is an active member of the First Lutheran Church in Manhattan.